ToruIwashita/git-switcher.vim/README.md

 ##### - `g:gsw_autodelete_sessions_if_branch_not_exist`

-During start-up, to remove saved sessions there is no branch of the same name in the local repositry.
+During start-up, to remove saved sessions there is no branch of the same name in the local repository.

  - `yes`: Automatic deleting immediately.
  - `confirm`: Automatic deleting after confirming.